massimocandela/BGPlay/README.md

 BGPlay.js (+ real-time version!)
 ==========================
+***News: This repo contains the classic BGPlay + the real-time version.
+It has received many performance improvements affecting both the versions.***

 BGPlay.js provides a graphical and intuitive representation of the inter-domain routing and its evolution over time.

-***This repo contains the classic BGPlay + the real-time version.
-It has received many performance improvements affecting both the versions.***

 It has been developed as a part of the Master’s thesis of [Massimo Candela](http://massimocandela.com) at the [Computer Network Research Group](http://www.dia.uniroma3.it/~compunet/) of Roma Tre University (Italy)